Saturday, August 9, 2025

 TKW Discography Anthology

 By the early '90s I transitioned from writing poems to writing songs.
 I used to regret that I never kept journals, or write more poems, but writing lyrics has been satisfying in ways I could have never imagined.
 My songs offer glimpses of nearly forty year of my life.
-Most poets don't have the opportunity to place their own words put to music, no less create all of the melodies for them.
-I have never been one to applaud my work, but I am proud that in the 4 decades I have making music, the words and vocal decisions have almost always been my own.
+Most poets don't have the opportunity to place their own words to music, no less create all of the melodies to truly bring them to life.
+I have never been one to applaud my work, but I am proud that in the 4 decades I have been making music, the words and vocal decisions have almost always been my own.

 My poetry has mostly remained a secret other than when I created tiny poetry zines and left them anonymously around Richmond in the early 2000s.
 This poetry blog has been my outlet to offer me somewhere to keep writing and reworking older pieces.
 My discography is the closest I will likely ever come to having an anthology of my poetry.
 Eventually I will have working links to all of the music and songs (1991-2025), but for now, this is nearly everything.
 Some of the music listed below has never been available for streaming until today.